mervyzr/astrea/README.md

 The parabolic reconstruction method by McCorquodale & Colella also includes a slope flattener (Colella, 1990) and artificial viscosity as additional dissipation mechanisms to suppress oscillations at strong shocks.

-### Time discretisation

-A method-of-lines approach is used for the temporal evolution of the simulation, thus the temporal component of the advection equation can be discretised and treated separately from the spatial component.

-Higher-order temporal discretisation methods can be employed to match the higher-order spatial components used.
-These higher-order methods also need to fulfil the TVD condition, which leads to the use of strong-stability preserving (SSP) variants of the Runge-Kutta (RK) methods, denoted here as SSPRK.
-Some of the SSPRK variants use the "Shu-Osher representation" (Shu & Osher, 1988) of Butcher's tableau of RK coefficients(Butcher, 1975).

-In the following, the (explicit) SSPRK methods are denoted as SSPRK (_i_,_j_), where _i_ and _j_ refers to _i_-stage and the _j_-th order iterative method respectively.
-Several SSPRK variants are included for this simulation, with the SSPRK (2,2) (Gottlieb et al., 2008), SSPRK (3,3) (Shu & Osher, 1988; Gottlieb et al., 2008), SSPRK(4,3), SSPRK (5,3) (Spiteri & Ruuth, 2002; Gottlieb et al., 2008), SSPRK (5,4) (Kraaijevanger, 1991; Ruuth & Spiter, 2002), and low-storage (Williamson, 1980) SSPRK(10,4) (Ketcheson, 2008) methods.
-The ''classic'' RK4 or the Forward Euler method can also be used.

-For a _j_-order reconstruction scheme, _j_ > 4, the Dormand-Prince 8(7) (Dormand & Prince, 1981) method can be considered.
-However, this method is not a SSP variant as no methods with order _j_ > 4 with positive SSP coefficients can exist (Kraaijevanger, 1991; Ruuth & Spiteri, 2001), and therefore might not be suitable for solutions with discontinuities.

 ### Riemann solver and flux update

 Due to the nature of the finite volume method and the discretisation of space in the grid, a Riemann problem is created at each interface between consecutive cells, with each cell containing the subgrid profile.
 In this code, approximate Riemann solvers are used (linear and non-linear) in order to compute the flux across interfaces.